 When the multinational staffing agency Randstad wanted to modernize its email and collaboration solutions, they chose G Suite.
 Google’s integrated tools allow employees at 4,500 branches to work together seamlessly as they place over 500,000 people every day.
 The transition to Google was easy because many of Randstad’s employees already used Google tools like Gmail, Calendar, Drive and Hangouts in their personal lives, and wanted to use them at work, too.

-Your company can use Google Apps to attract the best people and onboard them quickly, even while choosing from a huge pool of candidates in diverse locations.
+Your company can use G Suite to attract the best people and onboard them quickly, even while choosing from a huge pool of candidates in diverse locations.
 Use shared Google Docs to work together on the perfect job description or to test a candidate’s writing or coding skills in real time.
 Track your interviewing pipeline status in online Google Sheets.
 And use face-to-face Google Hangouts to conduct remote group interviews or to extend an enthusiastic offer to your top candidate.

 We have a workforce of younger, web-savvy employees and we heard the feedback that they are quite familiar with Google tools … and that they'd like to use them at work too.